Aminstelo/.github/profile/README.md

 ## About Us

 🌟 Welcome to the GitHub page of the Interstellar-database team!
 We are a passionate and creative group dedicated to developing and sharing a more fun and usable database.
-Our team consists of members from diverse backgrounds and fields, all striving for technological innovation and excellence.
+Our team is composed of motivated young individuals with diverse backgrounds from different regions, all striving for technological innovation and excellence.

 ## Projects